What is the Mediterranean diet

 Mediterranean diet: what to eat

-Fist vegetables, fruits and legumes should be the basics, then you can add a few times a week some meal that contains high quality animal products such as fish, pasture raised meat, eggs and dairy from pastured raised animals.
+Vegetables, fruits and legumes should be the foundation of your diet.
+Then you can add a few meals a week that contains high quality animal products such as fish, pasture raised meat, eggs and dairy from pastured raised animals.

-Nuts and seeds are also a good addition to this diet and are very useful to our brain, our hearts and our overall health.
+Nuts and seeds are also a good addition to this diet.
+They are very useful to our brain, our hearts and our overall health.

 When you choose what to eat, you should always buy seasonal produce, when in season fruits and vegetables are usually more tasty and nutritious.